 When section 24J deems an amount of interest to have been incurred by or to have accrued to a person for purposes of the Act, it is treated as an amount of interest which was actually incurred by or actually accrued to that person for purposes of the Act.
 An amount of interest in a foreign currency which was actually incurred by or actually accrued to a person represents an amount which is owed by or to that person and therefore constitutes an exchange item.
-Similarly, an amount which is deemed to have been incurred by or to have accrued to a person under section 24J is treated as if it is an actual incurral or accrual, and, as such, is treated as if it is an amount of interest in a foreign currency owing by or to a person on a debt under section 24J constitutes an exchange item under paragraph (b) of the definition of "exchange item" in section 24I(1) (see 4.4.2) and exchange differences must be determined on translation date and realisation date under section 24I.
+Similarly, an amount which is deemed to have been incurred by or to have accrued to a person under section 24J is treated as if it is an actual incurral or accrual, and, as such, is treated as if it is an amount owing by or to that person for purposes of the Act.
+Therefore, the deemed amount of interest in a foreign currency owing by or to a person on a debt under section 24J constitutes an exchange item under paragraph (b) of the definition of "exchange item" in section 24I(1) (see 4.4.2) and exchange differences must be determined on translation date and realisation date under section 24I.